Obarun/66/doc/66-upgrade.md

 ## New features

-- The `66 status` command now provides an overview of all system services, organized by tree, when no specific service is specified.
-- The [Identifier](66-identifier.html) feature has been expanded: in addition to `@I`, 66 now recognizes seven new identifiers to facilitate the creation of more generic frontend files.
-- New keys for Input/Output redirection (`StdIn`, `StdOut`, `StdErr`) have been added to control the behavior of standard input, output, and error, respectively.
+- New keys for [Input/Output redirection](66-standard-io-redirection.html) (`StdIn`, `StdOut`, `StdErr`) have been added to control the behavior of standard input, output, and error, respectively.
-- A new `66 snapshot` command allows users to create, remove, list, and restore snapshots, providing enhanced backup and reliability management.
+- A new [`66 snapshot`](66-snapshot.html) command allows users to create, remove, list, and restore snapshots, providing enhanced backup and reliability management.
-- An automatic migration process is now available, ensuring seamless upgrades.
+- An [automatic migration process](66-upgrade-process.html) is now available, ensuring seamless upgrades.
 This process is completely transparent to the user and is triggered by any 66 command following an upgrade of the 66 program.

 ## Frontend files